 As an Internet business lawyer, I can tell you most CPAs are just learning about this new-fangled thing called the Internet.
 Today, we have another post by the esteemed Dave Heistein, CPA, who represents a number of online businesses and is familiar with the issues you face from a tax perspective.
-The subject being covered today is guidance on tax-related issues when hiring overseas independent contractors.
-Thanks again, Dave!
+The subject being covered today is what are your tax obligations when hiring overseas independent contractors?

 Richard A. Chapo, Esq.